juju/docs/src/en/help-oracle.md

 ![REST endpoint](./media/oracle_myservices-endpoint-2.png)

 There may be multiple endpoints.
-Choose the one beginning with `compute.`.
+Choose the one beginning with `https://compute.`.

 You are now ready to use the interactive `add-cloud` command: